GoogleCloudPlatform/point-of-sale/README.md

 - [Deploy the application to a cluster](/docs/quickstart.md) _(Quickstart)_

 ---

+### Development and Contributing
+- Read the [CONTRIBUTING guide](/CONTRIBUTING.md) for instructions on how to contribute
+- Follow the [local development guide](/docs/local-dev.md) to learn how to run and develop this app locally.

+---
 ### Releases
 This repository follows [semantic-versioning](https://semver.org/) to version its files.
 Please read [`Releasing a new version of the Point of Sale Application`](/docs/release.md)